 - The most famous story of Pirate Booty, and indeed Pirates in general, is of course Treasure Island by Robert Louis Stevenson.

-- The James Bond novel Live and Let Die deals with pirate treasure discovered in Jamaica, which is being smuggled piece by piece into the States by Mr. Big.
+- Live and Let Die deals with pirate treasure discovered in Jamaica, which is being smuggled piece by piece into the States by Mr. Big.

 - Like every other piratical trope, this one is used (and parodied) in George MacDonald Fraser's comedy novel The Pyrates.